The rules that govern the operation of the NZIC

 5.2 Every applicant shall be deemed to be a member of the Institute from the date of payment of fees due from that time.

 The annual subscriptions for each membership grade shall be such a sum as the Council may from time to time determine.

 6.1 A candidate must pay on application such fees as are due before membership is confirmed.

 6.2 The Council may at its discretion grant remission of subscription to any member.

 6.3 The Council may set a differential member annual subscription for full-time students, the unwaged, and other members as the Council determines.

 7.1.2 When written resignation is received by the Council from a financial member.

-7.1.3 On omission to pay their subscription within the financial year it is due, members shall cease to be financial, provided notification has been given to their last known address.
-Members who are not financial shall not receive any benefits of the Institute and on omission to pay their subscription and any arrears owing within one year from the end of the financial year for which such subscription was due shall automatically cease to be members.
+7.1.3 On omission to pay their subscription within the year it is due, members shall cease to be financial, provided notification has been given to their last known address.
+Members who are not financial shall not receive any benefits of the Institute and on omission to pay their subscription and any arrears owing within six months from which such subscription was due shall automatically cease to be members.